 First published on HRZone.

-If current events have shown us anything, then it’s that the work of the future needs to be based more on self-management and reaching objectives, instead of presenteeism and pleasing managers.
+2020 has shown us that the future of work is self-management and needs to be based more on reaching objectives, instead of presenteeism and pleasing managers.

 For now, let’s keep in the present.
 At the moment, your people that have to work from home are dealing with at least one of these challenges: